VASISHTAKODUMAGULLA/open_project/README.md

-# `drone_racing_ros2`
+# `Multi_robot_rescue_op_ros2`
 ## Running a Tello simulation in [Gazebo](http://gazebosim.org/)
-## Requirements are Ubuntu 20.04 and ROS2 Galactic
+## Requirements are Ubuntu 22.04 and ROS2 HUMBLE
-## Contributions: TIERS Lab, University of Turku for the environment setup and the drone injection
+## Contributions: 1)TIERS Lab, University of Turku for the environment setup and the drone injection
+##                2) ROBOTIS turtlebot3 tutorial for the turtlebot3 spawning and documentation with NAV2 https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/
 ## Group members:
 1) Chathuranga Liyanage
 2) Vasista Kodumagulla